Nakhon Phanom, Thailand: What to pack, what to wear, and when to go [2024]

 January

-If you go to Nakhon Phanom in January, you will notice that it is pretty consistently hot and very dry with almost no rain.
-Daytime temperatures are in the low 80s F (high 20s C).
+If you visit Nakhon Phanom during January, you might find that it is pretty consistently hot and very dry with almost no rain.
+Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the 50s F (low 10s C).

 What to wear/what to pack: